argon-rbx/msgpack-luau/README.md

 ![Figure with "JSONEncode & JSONDecode" and "msgpack.encode & msgpack.decode" benchmark results](./assets/decode-encode-benchmark.png)

 For more details on the benchmark setup, look into `./benchmark` directory.
-To construct the benchmarking place, the following shell command was used: `rojo build -o benchmark.rbxl benchmark.project.json`
+To construct the benchmarking place, the following shell command was used: `argon build -o benchmark.rbxl benchmark.project.json`

 ## State of project